CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

 .. note::

     * If an FK with the same index column differing only in *deduplicate level* already exists, it cannot be duplicated.
-    * Even if duplicate indexes are allowed, if there is a PK or UK with the same configuration, duplicate indexes are not created.
+    * Even if duplicate indexes are allowed, if there is a Primary key or Unique Index with the same configuration, duplicate indexes are not created.
     * You cannot change the *deduplicate level* of an index with the ALTER INDEX REBUILD statement.
 If necessary, delete the index and recreate it.

 .. _alter-index: